GPP-Woo/GPP-zoeken/docs/introduction/open-source/index.rst

 Open-source
 ===========

-The GPP-Zoeken is open-source and available under the `EUPL license`_.
+The GPP-zoeken is open-source and available under the `EUPL license`_.

 In addition, this project makes use of various open-source `Python libraries`_ and `npm packages`_ under the hood.